 Human Resources/Working Abroad

-Both the Yale Health Plan (YHP) and Aetna provide coverage overseas, however, only for urgent or emergency care.
+Both Yale Health (YH) and Aetna provide coverage overseas.
+Yale Health coverage applies, however, only for urgent or emergency care.
 Urgent/emergency services are for non-routine or non-preventive conditions needed in order to prevent the serious deterioration of a member’s health following an unforeseen illness, injury or condition.

 In a medical emergency, seek care and contact your health plan and/or UnitedHealthcare Global as soon as possible.
 It is best if you contact your medical plan provider in advance if possible, but advance notice in not a requirement for coverage.
 Please refer to the appropriate section below for additional information on coverage from YHP, Aetna, and UnitedHealthcare Global.
 If the local hospital requires payment upon treatment, UnitedHealthcare Global could either help to facilitate payment or they could issue a payment guarantee to the hospital.

-In an emergency, seek care and notify YHP Care Coordination ((203) 432 7397) within 2 business days.
+In an emergency, seek care and notify Yale Health Care Coordination ((203) 432 7397) within 2 business days.
 Refer to the YHP Member Handbook or for policy details.